cronvel/terminal-kit/doc/high-level.md

 		* 'motion': report button-event and all motion-event, use it only when needed, many escape sequences are sent from the terminal (e.g. you may consider it for script running over SSH)
 	* focus: true/false: if defined and true, focus event will be reported (if your terminal support it - *xterm* does)
+* safeCallback `Function` (optional), when set and when *options* is set to `false`, it turns *.grabInput()* into an async function, the *safeCallback* is called when input grabbing is safely turned off, avoiding extra junks to be echoed when the terminal left the raw mode.
+It is mostly useful after grabbing mouse motion.

 This function turns input grabbing on, key will not be echoed anymore, and every input will generate an event on the `term` object.